-As you can see, the process is quite simple, although labor intensive.
+As you can see, the process is quite simple, although labor-intensive.
 It boils down to adding a little plaster at a time.
 Leave each coat rough so the next coat will better adhere.
 No plaster mesh is needed – the plaster sticks to the earthbags, no problem.
 Resist the temptation to overwork the plaster or you’ll lose adhesion to the bags.
-The total process took about five days of work for two workers spread out over a little more than week.
+The total process took about five days of work for two workers spread out over a little more than a week.
 A third worker helped the last day.
 Use best practices in your area.
-Always prevent plaster from freezing.
+Always prevent the plaster from freezing.
 Keep plaster moist and allow to dry slowly for best results.

-Earthen plaster is lowest cost, easiest type of plaster to work with.
+Earthen plaster is the lowest cost, the easiest type of plaster to work with.
 Many people find earthen plaster very enjoyable work.
 They’re often pleasantly surprised at how incredibly simple it is.
 After all, the main process is basically smearing mud on the walls.
 Follow one of the free recipes on the Internet.
 Experiment with small patches to help determine the optimum mix for your materials.
 Add more sand or less water if the plaster cracks.
 Add more clay if the plaster doesn’t stick to the walls.

 The first step is to fill the recesses between bags and apply plaster around doors and windows.
 Plaster mesh is recommended around all windows and doors to help prevent cracking.
 You can apply earthen plaster with your hands or with a hawk and trowel.
 Allow each coat to thoroughly dry before adding additional coats.
 Leave each coat rough so the next one will more readily bond.
 Add more coats of plaster until your walls are finished.
 Smooth the final coat until you’re satisfied with the results.

-At this point you can finish your electrical and install plumbing fixtures.
-You can also install doors, trim, shelving and cabinets, and then stain and varnish any woodwork, and paint your home.
+At this point, you can finish your electrical and install plumbing fixtures.
+You can also install doors, trim, shelving, and cabinets, and then stain and varnish any woodwork, and paint your home.
 But plastered earthbag walls don’t require painting or trim.
-Many builders plaster right up to windows, doors and floors.
-This is another major time and cost saving advantage of building with bags.
+Many builders plaster right up to windows, doors, and floors.
+This is another major time and cost-saving advantage of building with bags.

 Finishing details turn a house into a home.
 It’s what people really notice.
 If you want a really nice home, be sure to plan accordingly and give this some extra thought.
 Finishing work does require extra time and effort, but the results are definitely worthwhile.

-Interior view showing natural color of earthen plaster, recycled windows and yellow concrete floor.
+Interior view showing the natural color of earthen plaster, recycled windows, and yellow concrete floor.
 For the floor, we troweled natural iron oxide pigment on the surface before the concrete set up.
 The pigment is sprinkled by hand and troweled into the top ¼” as the concrete sets up.
 A little more color was added later during final troweling to even out the color.
 We were careful to moisten the sand and gravel under the floor to slow drying and prevent cracking.

 Although made from unusual materials, earthbag homes look good aesthetically.
 Their fluid, organic shapes blend nicely into the environment.
-These homes are very easy to personalize to suit the owners aesthetic needs.
+These homes are very easy to personalize to suit the owner’s aesthetic needs.

-Could you live in this earthbag round house?
+Could you live in this earthbag roundhouse?

 Thanks to Owen Geiger for this great tutorial!